 What is a postpartum doula?
 A postpartum doula comes along side you and your family to ease the transition of bringing your new baby home.
-I come to your home to help you in the first 12 weeks after baby’s birth.
+I come to your home to help you any time in the first 12 weeks after baby’s birth.
 Whether you are bringing your first baby home or expanding your family, I help ensure a smoother transition in a number of tangible ways.

 - light household cleaning & tidying around the house

 - infant care: bathing, clipping nails, cord care, changing diapers

 - assistance with breastfeeding, bottle feeding and pumping